dylnuge/montague/README.md

 ## Functionality

-Current functionality is mostly limited to protocol functionality.
-The dns crate is capable of parsing and serializing DNS requests so long as they can fit in a single transmission packet (do not require truncation) and don't contain EDNS OPT records (because of no handling for the overloaded `class` header uint).
+Current functionality is mostly limited to protocol functionality and basic recursive resolution.
+The dns crate is capable of parsing and serializing DNS requests so long as they can fit in a single transmission packet (do not require truncation); TCP DNS is not currently supported.
+The server handles recursive resolution but does not do any DNSSEC checks and does not currently have any cache (each request to it will trigger a full set of authority lookups).

 ### Future Features

 - [ ] Expand DNS protocol library functionality
-  - [ ] Support OPT (EDNS) records ([RFC6891](https://tools.ietf.org/html/rfc6891))
+  - [x] Support OPT (EDNS) records ([RFC6891](https://tools.ietf.org/html/rfc6891))
   - [ ] Compress names using label pointers in responses
 - [ ] Database (authoritative resolver) functionality
   - [ ] Support reading authoritative records from DNS zone files
-- [ ] Recursive resolver functionality
+- [x] Recursive resolver functionality
 - [ ] Robust server functionality
 - [ ] Support DNSSEC extensions
 - [ ] Support DNS over HTTPS and/or DNS over TLS